JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 > "Homeowners that are assessed as being able to afford less than 25% of the costs of home ownership are recommended for a Council/RSL tenancy." (para 6.7)

 @.
-Given that  strict 'cascade' qualifying criteria, it is no surprise that only one leaseholder from the Order land qualified for a tenancy in a new home on completed phase 1a.
+Given the capital uplift small print in the shared equity deal and the strict 'cascade' qualifying criteria, it is no surprise that none of the leaseholders from the Order land applied for a shared equity flat on phase 1a and only one qualified for a tenancy.

 @.
 The AAAP said that there are a _"range of options for leaseholders whose interests are being bought out"_.
 (A7.4.1/A7.1.18)

 @.
-These were also referred to in the AAAP's [Equalities Impact Assessment](http://35percent.org/img/EqualitiesImpactAssessment.pdf), which which made specific reference to the _"re-housing policy framework for leaseholders and tenants in November 2006"_:
+These were also referred to in the AAAP's [Equalities Impact Assessment](http://35percent.org/img/EqualitiesImpactAssessment.pdf), which made specific reference to the _"re-housing policy framework for leaseholders and tenants in November 2006"_:

 ![Extract from the AAAP's EqIA](http://35percent.org/img/spiritofcooperation.png)